gbraekmans/enshure/doc/user/logging.rst

 BEGIN
 #####

-This entry is optional and marks the begin of an enSHure script.
-This is mainly used for determining how many changes occured to the system this run.
+This entry is optional and marks the begin of a task.
+The message field contains the name of the task.

 END
 ###

-This entry is optional and marks the end of an enSHure script.
-This is mainly used for determining how many changes occured to the system this run.
+This entry is optional and marks the end of a task.

 ERROR, WARNING, INFO, DEBUG